zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

         <input type="checkbox" name="numbers:list:int" value="2">
         <input type="checkbox" name="numbers:list:int" value="3">

-In addition to these type converters, the publisher also supports method and record arguments.
+In addition to the mentioned type converters, the publisher also supports both method and record arguments and specifying character encodings.

 Character Encodings for Arguments
 ---------------------------------